mlswg/mls-architecture/draft-ietf-mls-architecture.md

 though, that in such scenarios, clients will need to implement logic that assures the delivery properties required of the DS (see
 {{delivery-guarantees}}).

+{{fig-mls-overview}} shows the relationship of these concepts, with three clients and one group, and clients 2 and 3 being part of the group and client 1 not being part of any group.

 ~~~ aasvg
      +----------------+    +--------------+